 About me

-Once I encountered the Access to Work grant three years ago, I dedicated myself to helping neurodiverse and disabled people navigate it with confidence.
+Once I encountered the Access to Work grant in 2022, I dedicated myself to helping neurodiverse and disabled people navigate it with confidence.

 My passion for my work is rooted in my own experiences of feeling excluded in traditional workplaces due to my neurodiversity, my accommodation needs due to my chronic pain, or because of being non-binary and bisexual.

 As a strong believer of workplace inclusion, I strive to bring awareness and change to how workplaces accommodate neurodiversity and disability.
-My consultancy work is not just a profession but a personal mission to ensure that others don't face the same obstacles I did.
+My consultancy work is part of my personal mission to ensure that others don't face the same obstacles I did.

 When I'm not working, you'll find me spending time with my two beloved cats or working on a crocheting project.